Taking Care of Yourself

 - Frequent thoughts of death, dying or suicide.
 If you have suicidal thoughts or attempts, call 911 or go to the nearest emergency room.

 - Crying spells for no apparent reason.

 - Changes in sleep patterns or appetite.

-Caring for your social health back to top
+Caring for your social health

 Strong relationships and an active social network can have an impact on your health.
 Connecting with others who also are living in the early stage can be a comforting and satisfying experience.
 These individuals truly understand what you're going through.
 Building a support network with others like you can help normalize what you're experiencing, reduce the impact of stigma and improve your quality of life.